If you want to have more productive and focused team meetings or lead meetings in a more effective way this article is for you.

 Some meetings happen simply because someone may have decided that you are going to have a weekly status meeting.

-Turning up to meetings like that, without a clear understanding of what specifically the meeting is about, what the agenda is or what the priorities for the meeting are, can make you feel like the meeting is a waste of your time.
+Turning up to meetings like that can make you feel like the meeting is a waste of your time.

 7. Make meetings shorter